Inviting people onto Mastodon and the Fediverse

 How long does it take for all my followers to transfer over?

 However, your followers can skip this queue by manually following your new account.
 It won’t cause any problems if they do this.
+You can encourage them to follow your new account manually if you prefer.

 What happens to my old posts?
 Do they transfer over as well?